madcowbg/dragon/README.md

 Keeping all of that in sync is a small nightmare.

-Alternatives, that turned out to be insufficient:
+Alternatives that turned out to be insufficient:

 - Sure, a bunch of [rsync](https://linux.die.net/man/1/rsync) scripts could handle it ... for now, at least.
 That is not scalable, however, and a peculiar problem presents itself with the set of backups.
 I don't want to necessarily manage 10 or more HDDs/SSDs that contain the backups of all the data, and manually split where each sub-folder goes.
-- [git-annex](https://git-annex.branchable.com/) is powerful but inflexible ... and slow for large repositories on Windows ... and utterly confusing as to what exactly is happening at each instant in time, making it frustrating to deal with on a daily basis.
+- [git-annex](https://git-annex.branchable.com/) is magical and powerful but inflexible ... and slow for large repositories on
+  Windows with >100k files... and utterly confusing as to what exactly is happening at each instant in time, making it frustrating to deal with on a daily basis.
 Even with partial checkouts, its insistence to put everything in the same hierarchy and touching the actual files to convert to symlinks is very inconsiderate and incompatible with many workflows, e.g. if you rely on modification times for